Mastering Firecrawl Search Endpoint: Web Search and Data Extraction in One API Call

 - Multiple categories: Combine approaches when you need diverse source types

-Building an AI Research Agent: LangGraph + Firecrawl Integration
+Building an AI research agent with LangGraph and Firecrawl

 Most search applications follow the same pattern: user asks question, system returns links, user manually evaluates results.
-This works for simple queries, but breaks down when you need comprehensive research across different content types.
-Should you search GitHub for code examples?
-Academic databases for research papers?
-News sources for recent developments?
+This works for simple queries, but breaks down when one query has to pull from different content types at once.
+A research question may need code from GitHub, papers from arXiv, and recent regulatory news in the same answer.

 - Automatically pick between web, academic, code, and news searches

-- Combine multiple search types for comprehensive research
+- Combine multiple search types in one answer

 - Handle API errors without breaking the user experience